kentico-matthews/Custom.Xperience.Stripe/README.md

 The Orders will be updated based on their payment status in Stripe, through an endpoint in the admin application.

+If the **Order status for capture** setting under **Settings > Integration > Stripe** is configured, the capture of approved payments can be triggered by setting orders to the specified status.

 ## Setup
 ---
 ### **Stripe Dashboard**